PROFILING HIS BEST ATTRIBUTES ASSESSING HIS FUTURE ANALYSING HIS STATS LEARNING ABOUT HIS STORY SO FAR

 Axel Disasi has been linked to some big clubs lately, largely due to his burgeoning reputation as a standout centre-back in Ligue 1 for surprise of the season, Stade de Reims.
 Phil Costa has profiled his skillset.

-AXEL DISASI'S STADE DE REIMS HAVE THE IN LIGUE 1
+AXEL DISASI'S STADE DE REIMS HAVE THE BEST DEFENSIVE RECORD IN LIGUE 1

 Axel Disasi's Defensive Juggernaut at Stade de Reims